 1. First, experiment with what objects conduct electricity using the MaKey MaKey basic setup and the piano program.
 (Please note that MaKey MaKey has a LOW conductive threshold so it’s not a good example for generalizing conductivity of objects.)

 Gather objects from around the house.
-Here is a list of objects that will work to include in your object testing:
+Here is a list of objects that are conductors and will work to include in your object testing:

 Pencil graphite (dark & heavy) on paper